 The part of the text containing the answer is underlined with the question number given in square brackets [].
-If you still struggle with IELTS Listening tests, please refer to IELTS Listening tips.

 Woman: Scope charity office, how can I help you?

 Man: Oh hello.
 I'm ringing about the Dragon Boat Race that you're asking people to take part in.